ARDG-NRAO/LibRA/README.md

 # LibRA

 ## Description
 This is the repository for the LibRA project to develop a library of algorithms used for Radio Astronomy (RA) interferometric calibration and imaging.
 The intent is that such a library can be treated as a third-party library and usable in other packages.
 The API will be C++ STL based with the intention of it being easily usable in the RA community in general and for indirect imaging in other fields (like some medical imaging techniques).
+A containerized means of building the LibRA project is available [here](https://gitlab.nrao.edu/pjaganna/libra-singularity)

 The repository includes